YifangGaoinPG/Dynamic-Writing-Correction-Feedback/README.md

-# IELTS Essay Feedback System
+# Dynamic Writing Correction Feedback System

 A minimal **Flask app** to upload essays and display structured feedback produced by `evaluate.py`.